-- Itemized charges for services to specific property or persons (for example, a \$20 monthly charge per house for trash collection, a \$5 charge for every 1,000 gallons of water consumed, or a flat charge for mowing a lawn that had grown higher than permitted under a local ordinance). - Charges for improvements that tend to increase the value of your property (for example, an assessment to build a new sidewalk).
+• Itemized charges for services to specific property or persons (for example, a \$20 monthly charge per house for trash collection, a \$5 charge for every 1,000 gallons of water consumed, or a flat charge for mowing a lawn that had grown higher than permitted under a local ordinance).

+• Charges for improvements that tend to increase the value of your property (for example, an assessment to build a new side-walk).
 The cost of a property improvement is added to the basis of the property.
 However, a charge is deductible if it is used only to maintain an existing public facility in service (for example, a charge to repair an existing sidewalk, and any interest included in that charge).

-If your mortgage payments include your real estate taxes, you may deduct only the amount the mortgage company actually paid to the taxing authority in 2004.
+If your mortgage payments include your real estate taxes, you can deduct only the amount the mortgage company actually paid to the taxing authority in 2006.

-If you sold your home in 2004, any real estate tax charged to the buyer should be shown on your settlement statement and in box 5 of any Form 1099-S you received.
+If you sold your home in 2006, any real estate tax charged to the buyer should be shown on your settlement statement and in box 5 of any Form 1099-S you received.
 This amount is considered a refund of real estate taxes.
-See Refunds and rebates on this page.
+See Refunds and rebates below.
 Any real estate taxes you paid at closing should be shown on your settlement statement.

 Refunds and rebates.
-If you received a refund or rebate in 2004 of real estate taxes you paid in 2004, reduce your deduction by the amount of the refund or rebate.
-If you received a refund or rebate in 2004 of real estate taxes you paid in an earlier year, do not reduce your deduction by this amount.
+If you received a refund or rebate in 2006 of real estate taxes you paid in 2006, reduce your deduction by the amount of the refund or rebate.
+If you received a refund or rebate in 2006 of real estate taxes you paid in an earlier year, do not reduce your deduction by this amount.
 Instead, you must include the refund or rebate in income on Form 1040, line 21, if you deducted the real estate taxes in the earlier year and the deduction reduced your tax.
 See Recoveries in Pub.
 525 for details on how to figure the amount to include in income.

-Personal Property Taxes
+Line 7 Personal Property Taxes

-Enter personal property tax you paid, but only if it is based on value alone and it is charged on a yearly basis.
+Enter the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.